CodeEditApp/CodeEditLanguages/Sources/CodeEditLanguages/Documentation.docc/Update-Languages.md

 # Update-Languages

-This article covers all the steps needed to update to the latest version of the `tree-sitter` languages
+This article covers all the steps needed to update to the latest version of the `tree-sitter` languages.

 ## Overview